raphael12333/cod1-battleroyale/README.md

   - i suggest [my fork](https://github.com/raphael12333/codextended-server) e.g. to allow non-living players to talk without showing messages to alive players
 ___
 ### Some TODO
-- Automatize the zone life cycle and randomize the locations
+- Make the zone to move semi-randomly when shrinking
 - Fill roofs and holes on the map
 - Show the full zone on compass instead of just the center
-- Create models and animations for skydiving and objects
+- Create models and animations for skydiving
   - applying animations might require to add a `setAnim` GSC command to CoDExtended, like libcod
 ___
 #### [Test videos](https://www.youtube.com/playlist?list=PLTiI1XPSd-uVS_saGvqfgk7hgguxHc1Y0)